anthonyhaffey/hhStats/README.md

 # hStats
-Heart or hate Stats - this add-on should help you embed them into your work
+Heart or hate Stats - this add-on should help you embed analysis into your work